 I prefer to work in person however I am familiar with busy work/life schedules, and so I offer online sessions via end-to-end encrypted video calls.

-Get in touch via email, text or WhatsApp to arrange an initial consultation and assessment (£75); this will last for about one hour.
+Get in touch via email, text or WhatsApp to arrange an initial consultation and assessment; this will last for about 90 minutes.
 In this initial session we can start to get to know each other, learn more about what's bringing you to therapy and discuss your therapeutic goals before any commitment is made.

 Training, qualifications & experience